serverless/serverless/docs/providers/aws/events/streams.md

 This configuration sets up a disabled Kinesis stream event for the `preprocess` function which has a batch size of `100`.
 The starting position is
 `LATEST`.

-**Note:** The `stream` event will hook up your existing streams to a Lambda function.
-Serverless won't create a new stream for you.

 ```yml
 functions:
   preprocess: